 In Autumn 2015, I requested notes from the 2001 investigation by Cumbria Police.
 When I received them I realised all the medical records and documents were missing from the file.
 It dawned on me why the original investigation had failed, so I asked Cumbria Police to come and see me at the earliest opportunity.

-In Autumn 2015 a Senior Officer from Cumbria Police sat in my home and assured me that the investigation in 2001 was of a good standard.
-He said there was nothing to be gained by reopening it and personally vouched for the character of his colleagues who had undertaken the investigation.
-He was lying, the 2001 investigation was described by Police Professional Standards in 2016 as “poor” and “flawed“, the file that Cumbria Police had given to the CPS had been “lacking“, and they had not even created “a basic investigation plan”.
-Despite attempts to stop any new investigation being reopened, Cumbria Police were forced to reopen the case in Autumn 2016 after we presented them with the evidence they “mislaid” fifteen years earlier.
+In Autumn 2015 a Senior Officer from Cumbria Police sat in my home and assured me the investigation in 2001 was of a good standard.
+He said there was nothing to be gained by reopening it and personally vouched for his colleagues who had undertaken the investigation.
+He was lying, the 2001 investigation was described by Police Professional Standards in 2016 as poor and flawed, the file Cumbria Police gave the CPS was incomplete and there was no basic investigation plan.
+Despite attempts to stop a new investigation, Cumbria Police were forced to reopen the case in Autumn 2016 after we presented them with the evidence they “mislaid” fifteen years earlier.
 Now we felt there was a chance to get justice for Alison.
-Once again we would be disappointed.
-Click here to go to the next page; 2018 and why this website?
+Again we would be disappointed.